 While the alpine slide was fun and we were hoping to do everything else, the prices were rather steep.
 Even with the packages we would have spent almost $400 just to each ride the slide twice, do the zip line once, jump tower once, and the aerial park once.
-We ended up getting the 5-slide pass for $50 which is sharable.
+We ended up getting the 5-slide pass for $50 which is shareable.
 That means we each got to ride the slide once, and my husband got to ride it an additional time to see how fast he could go (and of course he ended up wiping out, make sure you watch the video!) as wel all went pretty slow at first and didn’t know what to expect.

 All in all the slide was ok, glad we did it once, but even the teenagers weren’t too thrilled about it after they were done.
 It was good to do once and would recommend adding at least the alpine slide and the chairlift to your Black Hills Bucket List just to say you did it!

 203 Cemetery Rd, Keystone, SD 57751